 Our first stop is the Motorikpark (Motor Skills Park).
 It starts in Jausern and continues along a path with numerous stations to Saalbach.
 Even fifteen-year-old Tristan is particularly enthusiastic.
 The children demonstrate great skill with the first exercise and balance effortlessly over the beams, stones and swings.
 Naturally, the Mums also participate, and although the beginning is not so easy for us, we continue to master the course effortlessly.
 We continue to the climbing area, which lives up to its name.
 Here one needs strength and endurance.
 We spur each other on and are motivated by every metre we manage without having to step down.
 The kitesurf simulator is very appealing.
 The children run riot, and we take the chance for a break.
 We continue at a leisurely pace, and the stations are so amusing that the walk between each one is also an enjoyable experience.
 At the standing rope swing, it takes a little while until we all gain momentum, but when we do, it feels like we’re flying.
 The last part of the fitness trail takes us into the forest where we have to find a sequence of numbers in order to come out of the labyrinth.
 The finale is a circular path where we have to concentrate as we step over wobbly boards, wooden footsteps of varying heights.
 Now we just have to punch the last symbol on the control card and this station has been successfully completed.

-Summit hike with fantastic views
+Summit hikes with fantastic views

 At the end of the Motor Skills Path, it is only a couple of hundred metres to the next station of the Kids-Hiking-Challenge.
 We get into the Schattberg X-Press gondola and within a couple of minutes are transported to the top station where we are rewarded with a stunning panoramic view.
 The two friends, Lukas and Valerian, are much too excited to stay too long because the next control point at the Westgipfel is calling.
 After an uphill stretch, we climb to the Westgipfel in less than half an hour, and David finds the hole puncher and relevant symbol.
 After passing the Westgipfelhütte, we reach our next destination, the Schattberg Mittelgipfel summit and beautiful views.
 We then head back to the top station where we encounter our third summit, the Ostgipfel.
 We stop for refreshments at the Skyrest while at the same time taking in breathtaking views.
 Proud that we have conquered three peaks in one day we reward ourselves by taking the gondola back down into the valley.
+The second summit victory of the Kids Hiking Challenge - the Hohe Penhab - which can be reached via the 12er KOGEL lift, is something we'll tackle another time.

 Enchanted in the Fairytale Forest